-Join us for one or two weeks in Chamonix with Barry Blanchard, Yamnuska Associate Director, and legendary backcountry chef Theresa Calow at the Chalet Sauberands.
+Join us for a week in Chamonix with Barry Blanchard, Yamnuska Associate Director, and legendary backcountry chef Theresa Calow at the Chalet Sauberands.
 Could it get any better?

 All-inclusive packages for hikers or climbers.

 “In all my years of travelling in the mountains, the Chamonix 2016 adventure led by Yamnuska guides Barry Blanchard and Andrew Wexler, and hosted at the chalet by Theresa Calow, is definitely at the top of my list!
 I was so well cared for in every way – the selection of alpine and rock routes tailored to my abilities, the comfort of returning each day to a well appointed chalet, and the outstanding, quality, healthy meals prepared by Theresa Calow.
 Best of all, there was a close and loving bond magically created in the group — quality people, boundless enthusiasm and enduring friendships — all against the stunning backdrop of the highest peaks in the Alps!” —Margaret IC.

 “Barry’s been guiding me for over 20 years, and this was one of the best adventures – classic routes on snow and granite, a cozy chalet to call home for a week, and excellent meals.
 I was well looked after.” —John B.